aleenafs/COOKEYS-/README.md

 4. **Open Integration**: Works with all charging networks, all EV brands
 5. **Community-Driven**: Learning from thousands of user patterns daily

-### 💬 What Users Say

-> *"COOKEYS saved me from a 90-minute wait.
-The prediction was spot-on!"*
-> — Rajesh K., Tesla Model 3 Owner, Chennai

-> *"As a station operator, COOKEYS helped us increase utilization by 35% in just 2 months."*
-> — Priya M., Charging Station Manager, Velachery

-> *"Game-changer for long drives.
-No more range anxiety!"*
-> — Arun S., Tata Nexon EV Owner, Coimbatore

----

 ## 👥 Team COOKEYS